MrTapTapPay/agent/README.md

-# MRTAPTAP - A Base Chain Yield Optimization Bot
+# MRTAPTAP - A Base Chain Yield Optimization Bot (powered by Coinbase Agent Kit and Langchain)

 ## Overview
 An intelligent Telegram bot that helps users find and execute the best yield strategies on Base blockchain using natural language.
 The bot abstracts away technical complexities of DeFi interactions, handling everything from token swaps to yield farming across multiple protocols.